CMQNordic/Web-Dev-Cheatsheet/README.md

 ## [__Node.js & Npm__](#)

 __This section is about:__<br>
-_How to download packages to automate your work.._
+_How to download packages to automate your work._

  _Extensive node.js tutorial can be found [here](https://www.tutorialspoint.com/nodejs/nodejs_introduction.htm)._<br>
  _List of build-in node.js modules [here](https://www.w3schools.com/nodejs/ref_modules.asp)._